Kirribilli NSW, Australia

 Alexandra is a Sydney and Melbourne based recorder player, music educator and conductor.

-Alexandra is currently a member of Trillo, an early music ensemble made up of multi-instrumentalist musicians who play repertoire from the medieval to the classical period.
-She also is part of Dolce Ombre a recorder quartet specializing in music from the 16th century.
-In the past she has performed with the University of Melbourne’s Medieval and Renaissance ensemble, Baroque Ensemble and Recorder Ensemble, and been part of the Organs of Ballarat Goldfields festival, Bach Cantata program at St Johns Soutgate and Salut!
-Baroque.
+Alexandra is part of The Recorder Co-op a recorder quartet specializing in recorder music both contemporary and early.
+She is also a member of Trillo, an early music ensemble made up of multi-instrumentalist musicians who play repertoire from the medieval to the classical period.
+In the past she has performed with the Organs of Ballarat Goldfields festival (VIC), Bach Akademie Australia (SYD), Salut!
+Baroque (SYD), The Adelaide Symphony Orchestra (SA), and the Bach Cantata program at St Johns Southgate (VIC).
+Alexandra has been broadcast on ABC Classic FM and ABC Regional Radio.

 Alexandra teaches recorder to students of all ages and is currently teaching private lessons in Sydney.
-Alexandra has been a tutor, conductor and performer for the Sydney Recorder Society, Canberra Recorder & Early Music Society, Victorian Recorder Guild and the annual Orpheus Music Recorder Courses (Armidale, NSW).
-She has taught at St Michael’s Grammar School and at Wesley College as part of her placement where she provided group and individual music tuition on recorder and flute for both primary and high school students.
+Alexandra has been a tutor, conductor and performer for the Sydney Recorder Society, Canberra Recorder & Early Music Society, Victorian Recorder Guild, Recorder and Early Music Society of Western Australia and the annual Orpheus Music Recorder Courses (Armidale, NSW).
+Alexandra is one of the four founding members and organisers of The Melbourne Recorder Academy, organising workshops for recorder students around Victoria.

-Alexandra has worked with and has had master-classes by some of Australia’s best recorder and international early musicians such as Genevieve Lacey (AUS), Kamala Bain (NZ), Walter van Hauwe (NL), Simon Rickard (AUS), Ann Morgan (AUS) Hannah Coleman (AUS), Ryan Williams (AUS), Rodney Waterman (AUS) and María Martínez Ayerza (UK).
+Alexandra has worked with and has had master-classes by some of Australia’s best recorder and international early musicians such as Genevieve Lacey (AUS), Kamala Bain (NZ), Walter van Hauwe (NL), Ann Morgan (AUS) Hannah Coleman (AUS), Ryan Williams (AUS), Rodney Waterman (AUS), Anna Stegmann (GER), Joris van Goethem (BEL) and María Martínez Ayerza (UK).

 Alexandra is a dedicated and passionate recorder teacher.
 As an experienced teacher and music advocate she teaches recorder in schools, individual private lessons and in music workshops.
 Her training over the last few years allows her to integrate many aspects of musical pedagogy, philosophies, and instrumental teaching methods.